 This 12-quart stockpot is not as well-suited to high-temperature cooking.
 It should really only be used on medium or lower heat settings, due to the nonstick finish.
 Additionally, it’s only oven-safe to 350 degrees—which is quite limiting compared to the higher temperatures that stainless pots can handle.
 But if you plan to prepare meals without super high heat and don’t mind using only plastic or wooden utensils, the finish on the T-Fal Nonstick Stockpot will last for years according to many happy cooks.

-People praise this stockpot for how easy it is to clean up.
+People praise this stockpot for how easy it is to clean up and store.
 One thing to note is that while it is technically dishwasher-safe, many people found the outside finish to be ruined by the dishwasher.
-To be safe, it may be best to hand wash this pot.
+To be safe, it may be best to hand-wash this pot.

 If you want a stockpot that can take on a variety of tasks, the ExcelSteel 12-Quart Stainless Steel 4 Piece Multi-Cookware Set is the way to go.

 This 12-quart stockpot is made from 18/10 stainless steel and has an aluminum core in the bottom encased in stainless steel.
 This assists in heat distribution and even cooking.
 The set includes the stockpot plus a steamer basket, pasta basket, and lid.
 Users love the capacity and convenience that this set offers.
 The smaller colander is about 3.5 inches deep and is great for steaming veggies.
 The larger colander is about 9 inches deep and is perfect for boiling pasta or potatoes, then lifting them out to drain without having to juggle the entire pot of hot water.
 Users have also found this pot to be great for canning.